Beatrice Armari

-Beatrice Armari (1877 – 1918) was an Argentinian-Italian botanist and taxonomist noted for her study the flora of Eritrea.
+Beatrice Armari (1877 – 1918) was an Argentine-Italian botanist and taxonomist noted for her study the flora of Eritrea.
 Her name appears with the North African species Arnebia lutea (A.Rich.)
 Armari.

 Armari was married to fellow botanist Biagio Longo (1872-1950) who, like her, specialized in the large clade of spermatophytes.

 Selected works

 She published in the Yearbook of the Royal Botanical Institute in Rome.